purescript-polyform/polyform/README.md

 ## Name

  `polyform` initialy was intended to provide some basic mechanism for html form validation.
 It was polyomrphic on the form type hence the name.
-After the last rewrite the name has no sens any more, but you now - "naming is the..."
+After the last rewrite this name has probably no sens any more, but you now - "naming is the..."